Table of Contents

 More details on hemp biomass separator centrifuge are on our blog post.

 There are multiple ways to extract CBD oil from hemp.
 Typically it is a 4-step extraction process that is also used in the cannabinoid oil extraction process.
+The processing steps are as follows.

 Industrial food-grade centrifuges and decanters are also well suited to extract flavoring oils from herbal plant matter.
 Mechanical separation avoids the use of filtration, which reduces operating costs and labor.

 Hemp CBD Oil centrifuges reduce the need to filter the fine solids to purify hemp extract.
-This is essential to reduce post winterization filtration load.
+This is essential to reduce post-winterization filtration load.

 Contact Dolphin Centrifuge today to discuss your hemp oil de-waxing application with one of Dolphin Centrifuge’s process engineers.